CT Open: An Open-Access, Uncontaminated, Live Platform for the Open Challenge of Clinical Trial Outcome Prediction

 \textbf{Clinical trial outcome prediction} has been studied under a range of formulations, from machine learning and neural network methods over structured drug-development and registry features to more recent multimodal methods that incorporate richer trial context \citep{lo2019machine, siah2021predicting, fu2022hint, wang2023spot, zheng2025lifted, hu2025novellanguagemodelpredicting}.
 Clinical trial benchmarks \citep{chen2025trialbench, gao2024cto} mostly target trial-level result, whereas CT Open consists with fine-grained outcome measure level questions with respect to specific study arms.

-\textbf{Retrieval-augmented generation (RAG)} can help mitigate the long-context limitations of LLMs by providing only the most useful and relevant information \citep{sps}.
-It also augments an LLM's parametric knowledge with retrieved information at inference time, improving factual grounding while enabling access to updated external information \citep{lewis2021rag}.
+\textbf{Retrieval-augmented generation (RAG)} augments an LLM's parametric knowledge with retrieved information at inference time, improving factual grounding while enabling access to updated external information \citep{lewis2021rag}.
 Subsequent work has expanded this paradigm through iterative, self-reflective, and domain-specialized retrieval strategies \citep{asai2023selfrag, jeong2024selfbiorag, xiong2024imedrag}.
 This is directly relevant to our setting, where access to trial-relevant evidence such as registry entries, prior publications, and drug- or disease-related context may materially affect outcome prediction.

-\textbf{Agentic Systems with Tools and Web Access.} A related line of work studies agentic LLM systems that interleave reasoning with external actions such as web browsing, tool use, API calls, and code execution \citep{nakano2022webgpt, yao2023react, schick2023toolformer, tang-etal-2024-medagents}.
+\textbf{Agentic Systems with Tools and Web Access.} A related line of work studies agentic LLM systems that interleave reasoning with external actions such as web browsing, tool use, API calls, and code execution \citep{nakano2022webgpt, yao2023react, schick2023toolformer, tang-etal-2024-medagents, ClinicalAgent}.
 Interestingly, most benchmarks, static or dynamic, do not allow agentic system with unrestricted web-search because they can find these published benchmarks and download their answers, while CT Open's unique design makes it suitable to evaluate such systems.

 \textbf{LLM Auto-Research and AI Scientist Systems.} Recent work has pushed LLM-based systems beyond single-query question answering toward more autonomous, multi-step research workflows, including literature synthesis, experimentation, and report writing \citep{schmidgall2025agentlaboratoryusingllm, wang2024autosurveylargelanguagemodels, lu2024aiscientistfullyautomated, yamada2025aiscientistv2workshoplevelautomated, gottweis2025aicoscientist}.
 Our benchmark connects naturally to this line of work by providing an evaluation setting for systems that can run experiments to produce more informed scientific judgments.